sagemath/trac_to_gh/Issue 4426.md

 # Issue 4426: Do not hard code RTLD_GLOBAL as 256 for libSingular

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4426

 Original creator: mabshoff